Pregnant women, babies as young as six months old, the immuno-compromised, and the elderly are all being told they need an annual flu shot.

 The safety of flu shots in pregnant populations has never been adequately tested.
 For example:

-Many vaccines still contain thimerosal, despite claims that it’s been removed.
-According to the CDC, 48 million flu vaccines now available contain mega-doses of thimerosal.
+Many inoculations still contain thimerosal, despite claims that it’s been removed.
+According to the CDC, 48 million flu inoculations now available contain mega-doses of thimerosal.
 The material safety data sheet (MSDS) for thimerosal warns that it may cause adverse reproductive effects and birth defects in humans.

-A peer-reviewed study published in Clinical Infectious Diseases (March 2016) found people vaccinated against the flu three years in a row were actually at higher risk of being infected with the flu.
+A peer-reviewed study published in Clinical Infectious Diseases (March 2016) found people inoculated against the flu three years in a row were actually at higher risk of being infected with the flu.

-In 2014, the vaccine-injury compensation program paid $4.9 million for adverse flu shot reactions.
+In 2014, $4.9 million was paid out to individuals with adverse flu shot reactions.
 By 2015 they paid out $61 million, as reflected in this report from the U.S. court of Federal Claims.

 Is There an Option?